alomdinhmzsd/blog-app/posts/ASelected-Exam-Prep/Exam-From-001-to-065.md

 - Set up VPC peering between the company’s VPC and the partner’s VPC.
 Use AWS Transit Gateway in the partner's account to route traffic from the company’s VPC to the database.
 Modify the RDS subnet route tables to allow access from the company’s CIDR block
 - Instruct the partner to enable public access on the Amazon RDS instance and add a security group rule to allow inbound access from the company’s IP range.
 The company accesses the database over the public internet through a NAT Gateway configured in a private subnet
 - Configure a client VPN endpoint in the company’s account.
 Have researchers connect to the VPN from their local machines.
 Establish a Direct Connect gateway to the partner’s VPC and route RDS traffic via this connection
-- ✅ **Instruct the partner to create a Network Load Balancer (NLB) in front of the Amazon RDS for MySQL instance.
-Use AWS PrivateLink to expose the NLB as an interface VPC endpoint in the research company’s VPC**
+- Instruct the partner to create a Network Load Balancer (NLB) in front of the Amazon RDS for MySQL instance.
+Use AWS PrivateLink to expose the NLB as an interface VPC endpoint in the research company’s VPC\*\*

 ---